Introduction to Search Engine Optimisation

 For each page, you only want to optimise for a maximum of 3 keywords and focus on those keywords instead of trying to include every word that ranked highly.

 It's good website design practice to break up content on your site.
-Maximise your headings for SEO value by ensuring that your headings contain relevant keyword phrases.
+Maximize your headings for SEO value by ensuring that your headings contain relevant keyword phrases.
 We recommend only having one H1 big heading per page so it is clear to search engines what your page is about.

 For example, if you are a builder, on your services page rather than having a heading which says "Services", have a heading which says "Our building services in Cambridge".

 If the use of H1, H2 and H3 headings is a new concept to you please see our guide for using headings correctly on your website.